 The academic calendar includes one mandatory flex day and six self-assigned flex days.
 During the mandatory flex day, meetings and other scheduled activities take place.
+This flex day is mandatory for full-time faculty.
+Part-time faculty are encouraged, but not obligated, to participate.

 Optional workshops are offered prior to the fall semester and at other times during the year and can be used to fulfill the self-assigned flex obligation.
 As described in the collective bargaining agreement, other activities that are appropriate for self-assigned flex include, but are not limited to: